juspay/hyperswitch-dotnet-sdk/README.md

 *   `CustomerService`
 *   `MerchantService`

+Each service is initialized with the `HyperswitchClient` instance.

 ### Request & Response Models
-All API operations use strongly-typed C# classes for request parameters and response data, located in `Hyperswitch.Sdk.Models`.
+All API operations use strongly-typed C# classes for request parameters and response data, located in the `Hyperswitch.Sdk.Models` namespace.

 ### Asynchronous Operations
 All API methods are asynchronous (`async Task` or `async Task<T>`).
 Use `await` for non-blocking calls.